The Only Dorm-Room Grocery List You’ll Ever Need

 Frozen bagel bites with bacon

-Don’t stress if you’re worried about putting meals together.
+Don’t stress about putting meals together.
 Thankfully, there are apps that can help you out with recipes and cooking tips.

-I’m not a college student anymore, but I still use this app all the time.
-There are times when it looks like I literally have a bunch of random ingredients and I can’t make a decent meal out of them.
-This app lets me enter in all those seemingly random ingredients that I have in my fridge, and it’ll show me a list of recipes I can make with what I’ve got.
+There are times when it looks like I literally have a bunch of ingredients but I can’t make a decent meal out of them.
+This site has me input all those seemingly random items in my fridge, and then shows me recipes I can make with what I’ve got.
 It really has saved me from more trips to the grocery store.

 I love planning menus for the week.
-If you have a lot to do, not having to think about what you’re going to eat is super helpful.
+If you have a lot to do, not having to think about what you’re going to eat that day is super helpful.
 The feature I like the best is called “Use Up Leftovers.”
-You write what ingredients (or leftovers) you have, and it’ll suggest a new recipe for you to try.
-Again, I’m a foodie, so any variety in my meals is fine with me.
+You enter what ingredients (or leftovers) you have, and it’ll suggest a new recipe for you to try.
+Again, I’m a foodie, so variety in my meals is fine with me.

 Worrying about what you should eat during college shouldn’t totally stress you out.
 Grab the grocery list above, try some of these apps, and you’ll impress your classmates with your cooking skills in no time.
-Just make me a promise that you won’t add ramen in your diet, okay?
+Just make me a promise that you won’t add instant ramen to your diet, okay?